 When sighting a course along unfamiliar ground, you cannot always continue in a straight line.
 You might encounter a body of water, or impassible terrain or vegetation; you need to work your way around such obstructions without getting off course.
 If you deviate off course, you need to adjust your deviation so you can circle around the obstruction and get back on line.
 Sometimes this means picking out interim landmarks and taking interim sightings along the route until you can follow your original course.
 It's always good practice to sight along your line of travel and pick out interim destinations along the way.

 The best way to learn and appreciate a compass is to take a course in basic orientation.
 You'll learn all aspects of a compass and gain practical field experience as well.

-Next article, we'll look at the Maritime Compass.
+Once you've got Compass Basics down, next up is the Maritime Compass.
 Different?
 Absolutely.
 Difficult?
 In some ways, easier!

 When a situation occurs while paddling in a group, conditions don't stop.
 Learn some pointers on how to…

 Dungeness Spit from above, with the New Dungeness Lighthouse in the distance Dungeness…